Symbiatch/pgAdmin3/README.md

 Compilation
 -----------

-Please see the INSTALL file for compilation and installation instructions.
+Please see the INSTALL.md file for compilation and installation instructions.

 Translation
 -----------